 Dr Mwelwa is an experienced Hydrologist / Environmental Scientist with a clear understanding that scientific research and advancements do play a big role in achieving sustainable development, which in turn contributes to uplifting people’s lives.

 Swiss Institute of Technology Zurich (ETHZ)

-Virginia Ruiz-Villanueva is a scientific collaborator at the Laboratory of Hydraulics, Hydrology and Glaciology (VAW) in Zurich.
-She previously worked as a scientific collaborator at the University of Geneva and as a postdoctoral researcher at the University of Bern in Switzerland.
+Virginia Ruiz-Villanueva is an Assistant Professor at the Institute of Earth Surface Dynamics at the University of Lausanne in Switzerland.
+She previously worked as a scientific collaborator at the ETH in Zurich and at the University of Geneva and Bern.
 She obtained her PhD in Geomorphology at the University Complutense of Madrid (Spain) in February 2013.
-Virginia´s research interests are related to fluvial geomorphology and flood dynamics in mountain basins.
+Virginia is a fluvial geomorphologist and her research is focused on the understanding of fluvial ecosystem dynamics.
 She is interested in the form and function of rivers and their catchments and their linkages with the landscape, including physical-biotic interactions.
-She is interested in the geomorphic responses of fluvial corridors to human-caused and natural disturbances and the frequency and magnitude reconstruction of extreme events.
-One focus of her current research is dedicated to the organic load of rivers (i.e., instream wood), the study of its dynamics, monitoring and its potential hazard during floods.
+For example, one focus of her current research is dedicated to the organic load of rivers (i.e., instream large wood), the study of its dynamics, its monitoring and its potential hazard during floods.